SALES LEADERSHIP SKILLS TRAINING

-Have you ever heard such accusations being expressed?
+Have you ever heard such sales leadership accusations being expressed?

-Have you ever felt the same about your own bosses?
+Have you ever felt the same leadership issues about your own bosses?

-Here are some of the very real situations companies find themselves struggling with:
+Here are some of the very real situations companies' leaders find themselves struggling with:

 - The moral authority to lead is undermined when leaders lack industry experience or expertise.

-- A lack of experience with basic work processes makes it impossible for a leader to create a vision in those they lead.
+- Inexperience with basic work processes makes it not possible for a leader to inspire visions of the future in those he or she leads.

-- When leaders lack industry expertise, it is difficult for them to assign meaningful responsibilities.
+- When sales leaders lack industry expertise, it is difficult for them to assign meaningful responsibilities.

-- Inadequate expertise with the methods, tools, and technologies that enable leadership neutralize a leader’s ability to make an impact.
+- Inadequate expertise with the leadership methods, leadership tools, and technologies that enable leadership neutralize a leader’s ability to make an impact.

 - When team members judge a leader’s expertise to be inadequate or immature, it erodes their confidence.
 Eroded confidence in a leader’s expertise hampers an employee’s ability to be fully engaged and to follow the leader.